 Probation Violation Sentencing

 Probation violators may receive their previously suspended sentence.
 The judge may impose less jail time or fines.
-For less critical violations, the judge may also extend probation.
+For less critical violations of probation in Maryland, the judge may also extend probation.

 Maryland probation rules are strict.
 A probation attorney may prove to the court that the violation was unintentional or beyond control.
 The judge may also reinstate the probation order’s original terms.
 Although there are “no excuses,” there are circumstances beyond one’s control.
 Without good legal representation, the defendant is far more likely to end up incarcerated or paying large fines.

 If you are dealing with charges due to violation of probation in Maryland, call Blackford & Flohr now.
 Our experienced attorneys can help you navigate this confusing and difficult process.
 Call (410) 647-6677.